JoeKearey/Bodz-presentation-view-/README.md

 INTEGRATION OF OMIO:
-In the Bodz Holiday planning module, we intend on adding links that users can press, which take them straight to Omio, to identify potential travel options that they / their wider group can take to the intended holiday destination,
+In the Bodz Holiday Planning module, we will add direct Omio travel links.
+Users can:

+-Click the Omio button to search for travel options -Find transport solutions for their planned holiday destinations -Share travel plans with their group

 TIMELINE FOR RELEASE:
 We intend on releasing the IOS and android versions of the apps to the respective app stores in mid march 2025